OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 layout: center
 ---

-# Problems caused by noise in trustregion optimizers
+# Problems caused by noise

+- Model does not approximate well
+- $\rho$ is low in many iterations
+- Radius shrinks to zero -> optimization fails

 ---
 layout: center